alchitry/Alchitry-Labs-V2/readme.md

 and drills down into it when sub-signals are selected.

 Its main job is to provide the `resolve()` function that converts `SignalContext` to `SignalOrSubSignal`.

+`ConstantParser` and `EnumParser` are responsible for constant and enum declarations respectively.

 Finally, `StructParser` is responsible for struct declarations and resolving struct types.